Skip to content

 • Academic language

 The Step Up to HE online resources can be viewed at any time, and you can work through them at times that suit you and at your own pace.
-All new students can access them from August onwards via the Step up to HE canvas space.

 The on-campus programme of workshops takes place just before the term starts.
-New undergraduate students can register their interest in attending these via the enrolment portal.
+New undergraduate students can register their interest in attending these in the enrolment portal.
 Details will then be emailed on the activities and how to book.

 More information can be found on the website.